pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Examples/ADC/ADC_TripleModeInterleaved/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral to convert a regular channel in Triple interleaved mode using DMA in mode 2 with 6Msps .
+How to use the ADC peripheral to convert a regular channel in Triple interleaved mode.

 The Triple interleaved delay is configured 5 ADC clk cycles.